 childcare education program, including the number and ages of enrolled children and any special health care needs or concerns of children and staff.
-While developing your emergency plan, use for different perspectives community resources recommendations on preparedness, response, and recovery efforts.
+While developing your emergency plan, use community resources for different perspectives and recommendations on preparedness, response, and recovery efforts.
 These resources can include but are not limited to: